 Our campaign to secure the 15 extra hours free childcare for fostered children.
-All other children in England are entitled to this new provision, yet fostered children are currently excluded!

 Thank you to everybody for your support during this campaign - we've made an important difference to the lives of many fostered children for years to come.

 During the campaign we: